Skip to content

 1. Define a Fixed Worry Time and Place

 Fifteen to 30 minutes daily are sufficient.
-The early evening at a neutral place is ideal, so neither on the sofa nor in bed.
+The early evening at a neutral place, neither on the sofa nor in bed, is ideal.
 This way, no negative associations with relaxation time or sleep are created.

 2. Note and Postpone Worries During the Day

-If distressing thoughts arise, you should briefly note them and consciously tell yourself, “I’ll deal with that later.”
-This sentence signals to the brain that there is a plan–reducing the feeling of loss of control.
+If distressing thoughts arise, briefly note them and consciously say to yourself, “I’ll deal with that later.”
+This sentence signals to the brain that there is a plan—reducing the feeling of loss of control.

 Also interesting: 3 Healthy Strategies Against Stress